react-navigation/react-navigation.github.io/website/versioned_docs/version-3.x/MST-integration.md

 This means that rather than sending the params from one screen to another (eg. with `props.navigation.navigate('MyScreen', { complexMSTObject })`) we will store the params to a navigation store, then navigate without sending any params, and on the target screen, we'll pick the params up from the navigation store.

-Navigation store may look similar to this:
+To give an example, the navigation store may look similar to this:

 ```js
 import { types, onSnapshot, getRoot } from 'mobx-state-tree';